create3000/x_ite/docs/_posts/components/Networking/LoadSensor.md

 ### Warnings

-- Children (watchList) child nodes are not rendered, so normally USE copies of other nodes to sense load status.
+- Children (watchList in X3Dv3) child nodes are not rendered, so normally **LoadSensor** can USE copies of other nodes DEFined elsewhere in order to sense load status.
-- New X3D node, not supported in VRML97.
+- Not supported in VRML97.
 - ['children' field originally named 'watchList' in X3Dv3.](https://www.web3d.org/x3d/content/examples/X3dSceneAuthoringHints.html#fieldNameChanges)

 ## Example